 Key Takeaways

-- A recent University of Houston poll highlights a glaring statistic: 51% of likely Republican primary voters currently back the challenger over the incumbent.
+The Polling Panic: A recent University of Houston poll delivered a gut punch to the establishment, revealing that 51% of likely Republican primary voters currently prefer the Ken Paxton over the incumbent, John Cornyn.

 The landscape is complex and volatile, however, as self-appointed election expert and current President of the United States, Donald Trump explains: